DFXswiss/api/README.md

 - A call to the buy or sell payment info endpoints will automatically create a bank account for the provided IBAN
 - This can be used to improve UX and show the previously used IBANs to the user
 - Bank accounts (label, preferred currency) can be updated with the [update endpoint](https://api.dfx.swiss/swagger/#/bankAccount/BankAccountController_updateBankAccount)
+- Bank accounts can be created directly with the [create endpoint](https://api.dfx.swiss/swagger/#/bankAccount/BankAccountController_createBankAccount)

 ### Integration Example